jasp-stats/jaspAudit/inst/help/auditSelection.md

 #### Sampling Method
 - Fixed interval sampling: Performs selection by dividing the population in equal intervals and selecting a fixed unit in each interval.
 Any item with a value larger than the interval will always be included in the sample.
   - Starting point: Determines which sampling unit is selected from each of the computed intervals.
-    - User-specified: Manually specify a starting point in the computed interval.
     - Random: Randomly set a starting point in the computed interval using the specified seed.
+    - Custom: Manually specify a starting point in the computed interval.
 - Cell sampling: Performs selection by dividing the population in equal intervals and selecting a variable unit in each interval.
 Any item with a value larger than twice the interval will always be included in the sample.
 This method uses the specified seed.
 - Random sampling: Performs random selection in which each sampling unit has an equal chance of being selected.
 This method uses the specified seed.